eternaldensity/Sandcastle-Builder/README.md

 ### 0.94
 - track highest NP visited (doesn't reset with Molpy Down)
 - some treeish new boosts
+- notifications logged to stats page
+- took a newline out of the Counter box so there's room for numbers to get big and take up multiple lines

 ### 0.936
 - export to textfield